 People Will Say No…And You Will Be Sad

 Both the fiancee and I experienced this at various points in the wedding invite/bridal shower/bachelor party/etc process.
 When you make your list of people you want to come to the wedding, there’s always a group of people you feel obligated to invite (because your family will get mad at you if you don’t), a group you’d like to come though you’d understand if they didn’t, and a group you really, really want there.
 You don’t go into making your list expecting everyone to come.
 But there’s always someone that catches you off guard — a family member, a co-worker, a close friend — who can’t come to the wedding for whatever reason.
 It sticks with you for longer than you thought it would.
 It’s never a fun moment.

 More People Send Gifts Early Than You’d Realize

 It was no more than a week after we sent out wedding invitations that a gift off of our registry showed up at our door.
 My boss’s wife, a lady who I’ve met once for a total of 45 seconds, sent us one of the gifts off our registry.
 Had it been someone from out of state or someone who wasn’t going to be at the wedding, I would have understood.
 But coming from someone who lives close and who will be at the wedding, it was a bit unexpected.

 Between when the invites were sent out and the fiancee’s bridal shower, I want to say we got somewhere between four and eight more gifts arrive via mail.
-That’s not even counting a couple of coworkers who have offered to send us gifts, even though they’re not coming to the wedding((Admittedly, I keep forgetting about it until they mention it again.
-Telling me something during the workday is a good way to have it forgotten.)).
+That’s not even counting a couple of coworkers who have offered to send us gifts, even though they’re not coming to the wedding.
 I don’t get this phenomenon, and it’s not a bad thing.
 It’s just unexpected.